sangeetha-murugesan-sda9/ToDolist_final/README.md

 Data.TodoItem o1, Data.TodoItem o2) for sorting the list of tasks by time.
 The comparableStuff.TitleComparable.java
 contains compare(Data.TodoItem o1, Data.TodoItem o2) for sorting the list of tasks by title.
 The Main.Mainc.java has
 main() which contains switch case for listing the Menu items.*

+*Data.Caller has methods that are to be called by the main method.Tha method addInMain() will get the input task from the user and call Add(title,date,time, location,status,String category) for add the task in to list.The method removeItemInMain() get index of remove item as input from user and call removeItem(indexNumber) to remove the task based on the index.The removeAllTasksInMain() will get confirmation from user whether he/she wants to delete all tasks and based on the confirmation,it will call removeAllTasks(choice) to remove all methods.*

+*The method sortTasksInMain() will get the input from user by which item he/she wants to sort by and then it call sortTask(indexNumber) for sorting.
+The searchTasksInMain() method will get project category as a input from the user and they it will call searchTasks(projectName).*

+*Main.mainc has a switch statement to select and perform the function that user selects from the main menu*

 ## *Usage:*